20 Cyber Security Secrets Hackers Don’t Want You to Know

 Outsmart us: When setting up smart devices, always change the default password.
 Most of these devices work from your wireless router, so password protecting your Wi-Fi can also help.
 Keep up with firmware updates; many devices will inform you when there’s an update available.
 Otherwise, look for an Update Firmware option in the main menu or settings.

 Don’t miss the 10 online scams to be aware of—and how to avoid them.

 Even if you’re connected to a legitimate public network, a “man-in-the-middle” attack can allow hackers to snoop on the session between your computer and the hot spot.

 Outsmart us: Avoid public Wi-Fi if possible, especially unsecured networks without passwords, advise security experts at MetLife Defender, a personal data protection program.
 Instead, set up your smartphone as a secure hot spot or sign up for a VPN (virtual private network) service.
 If you must use public Wi-Fi, avoid financial transactions and consider using a browser extension like HTTPS Everywhere to encrypt your communications.

-It turns out Google knows more about you than you originally thought.
+It turns out Google knows a lot more about you than you think.

 We lure you with “shocking” videos on Facebook

 A friend just posted a video of an “unbelievable animal found in Africa.”
 If you click to watch, you’re asked to download a media player or take a survey that will install malware on your computer, says Tyler Reguly, manager of security research at the cybersecurity firm Tripwire.
 It also shares the video with all your friends.

 Outsmart us: Type the video’s title into Google and see if it’s on YouTube.
 If it’s a scam, someone has probably already reported it.

 Here are the things you should never post on social media.